-Applications open Thursday, May 28th.
-All applications are due no later than midnight on July 2nd.
-Our programming will take place August 1st - Dec 31st.
+Applications open Tuesday, June 28th.
+All applications are due no later than midnight on July 18th.
+Our programming will take place from August 12th - November 18th.

-We will let applicants know if they have been selected as a finalist and will reach out via the email address or phone number provided in the application.
+We will let though who sign-up know that they are confirmed for this year's program via the email or phone number provided in the application.

-Applicants can get in touch by reaching out to firstname.lastname@example.org with the subject line “Credo for Change Application”.
+Founders can get in touch by reaching out to firstname.lastname@example.org with the subject line “Credo for Change 2022”

 Please refer to The Dirty List™ for all ingredients, which due to safety and/or environmental concerns, we ask our brand partners to avoid using.